Postdoctoral Fellowships and Support

 The Wilson Institute also awards several grants to McMaster graduate students, which come in four forms.

 1. Small grants, of up to $600, are made available to McMaster students whose work bears upon Canadian issues — both at the masters and Ph.D. levels— who wish to accomplish very specific research goals (i.e., visit a specific archives.)
 Qualified graduate students may apply for two such grants in the course of their graduate training at McMaster.
-Receipts for all expenses must be submitted to the department’s administrative assistant within a month after the conference or research trip.
+Receipts for all expenses must be submitted to the Department of History’s Administrative Coordinator within a month after the conference or research trip.
 A 1,000 word proposal must be submitted to the Wilson Institute, explaining the student’s research and the purpose of the research trip.

-3. In addition, the Wilson Institute offers fifth-year funding for McMaster doctoral students, in the form of covering much or all of their tuition costs.
+4. In addition, the Wilson Institute offers fifth-year funding for McMaster doctoral students, in the form of covering much or all of their tuition costs.
 To apply for this program, students should submit a two-page letter of application outlining the thesis chapters and a one-page timeline detailing what remains to be completed and how they expect to meet the goal of completion.
 They should also arrange for their supervisor to submit a one-page letter commenting on the feasibility of their timeline.
+Involvement in the Wilson Institute’s program of activities will be considered.
 The amount of the award will vary according to the number of applicants in any given year, but doctoral candidates whose theses bear upon Canadian topics who submit a strong application to the director of the Wilson Institute may be assured that their requests for fifth-year financial support will be viewed sympathetically, with the overriding objective of having students complete their doctoral theses in timely fashion and in good order.
+Students that work on non-Canadian topics, but play an active role in the Wilson Institute’s program of activities, are also encouraged to apply.
+Each recipient will present a chapter of their dissertation for our Brown Bag series.
+Deadline for applications: June 1, 2019.

 *an up-to-date curriculum vitae